 \subsection{Kernel-differentiation over finitely many steps}

-We use \cref{l:niu} to get integrated formulas for $ h_T:= ( L_p L_{f_\gamma})^T h_0$ and its perturbation $\delta h_T$, which can be sampled by Monte-Carlo type algorithms.
+We use \Cref{l:niu} to get integrated formulas for $ h_T:= ( L_p L_{f^\gamma})^T h_0$ and its perturbation $\delta h_T$, which can be sampled by Monte-Carlo type algorithms.
 Note that here $h_0$ is fixed and does not depend on $\gamma$.
-This was previously known as the likelihood ratio method or the Monte-Carlo gradient method and was given in \cite{Rubinstein1989,Reiman1989,Glynn1990}.
-The magnitude of the integrand grows as $O(\sqrt{T})$ after the centralization, where $T$ is the number of time steps.
+Here, the formula for $\delta h_T$ was previously known as the likelihood ratio method or the Monte-Carlo gradient method and was given in \cite{Rubinstein1989,Reiman1989,Glynn1990}.
+The magnitude of the integrand increases as $O(\sqrt{T})$ after centralization, where $T$ is the number of time steps.

-\begin{lemma} Under \cref{ass:basic}, for any $C^2$ (not necessarily positive) densities $h_0$, any $n\in \N$,
+\begin{lemma} Under \Cref{ass:basic}, for any $C^2$ (not necessarily positive) densities $h_0$, any $n\in \N$,

 Here the $x_n$ on the left is a dummy variable; whereas $x_n$ on the right is recursively defined by $x_m=f(x_{m-1})+y_m$, so $x_n$ is a function of the dummy variables $x_{0}, y_{1}, \cdots, y_{n}$. \end{lemma}